 Support for hospitals

-Among its objectives, the José Carreras Foundation wishes to contribute to the accelerated introduction of the most advanced therapeutic methods in health centres and improve research infrastructure.
-For this reason and within its capabilities, the Foundation provides support to accredited, publicly accessible centres in order that patients and service teams are able to benefit from the best possible conditions.
+The Josep Carreras Foundation has always had among its objectives to help accelerate the introduction of the most advanced therapeutic methods in health centers and improve research infrastructures.
+For this reason and within its capabilities, the Foundation has provided support to accredited, publicly accessible centres in order that patients and service teams are able to benefit from the best possible conditions.

 The support provided in 1989 for the creation of the intensive haematologic treatment unit at the Hospital Clínic in Barcelona was one of the first great outcomes of this goal.
 This was the centre in which José Carreras stayed throughout his treatment and by providing its support, the Foundation wished to ensure that patients also had the best possible conditions of asepsis required for transplants.